 Projects on the Development Slate may be closed to collaborative revision (though they may have paid assignments available instead).

 One benefit of a publicly available project at Amazon Studios is the chance to discover creative voices that share or expand on your vision.
-If you are contacted by someone interested in revising your script or series idea or making video content for it, be sure to share your plans for the project.
-If you do not intend to keep your project on the site beyond the 45-day option and evaluation period if you are not added to the Development Slate, you should let them know.
-On the other hand, if you expect to keep your project publicly available at Amazon Studios, collaboration can be a great way to improve your work, and you can later submit a revision to be considered again for the Development Slate.
+If you are contacted by someone who is interested in contributing a script or video to your movie or series project, we encourage you to share your plans for the project.
+If you do not intend to keep your project on the site beyond the 45-day option and evaluation period, you should let them know.
+On the other hand, if you expect to keep your project publicly available at Amazon Studios, collaboration can be a great way to improve your work, and all substantial revisions will be considered again for the Development Slate.

-Keep in mind that any revision added to your public project will cause our 45-day option and evaluation period to restart, regardless of whether the revision is contributed by you or someone else.
-There is no way to prevent that, but you may use the project collaboration settings that we provide to you to restrict who can contribute revisions to your project.
+Because you get to approve or deny all collaboration requests, you control who can contribute new work to your project.
+Keep in mind that any new work added to your project will cause our 45-day option and evaluation period to restart, regardless of whether that work is contributed by your or someone else.
 Please see our FAQ "Who else can revise my work?" for additional information.

-No. If you created a project with an original script or series idea, you not only granted Amazon Studios the exclusive option to your script or series idea for 45 days, but also the right to extend that option for two additional 18 month periods by paying you $10,000 for each extension.
+No. If you created a project with an original script, video, or series idea, you not only granted Amazon Studios the exclusive option to your script, video, or series idea for 45 days, but also the right to extend that option for two additional 18-month periods by paying you $10,000 for each extension.
 You cannot decline the extensions, even by refusing payment.

-If you contribute an original script, series idea or video to Amazon Studios and you see that someone has directly copied it (by copying text verbatim or lifting footage) and contributed it as an original script, series idea or video content on Amazon Studios, or used it in another project, please let us know (by clicking "Report this" on the page for the copied content) and we'll determine appropriate action.
+If you contribute an original script, video, or series idea to Amazon Studios and you see that someone has directly copied it (by copying text verbatim or lifting footage) and contributed it as an original script, video, or series idea on Amazon Studios, or used it in another project, please let us know (by clicking "Contact us" on the bottom of most pages) and we'll determine appropriate action.
 However, Amazon Studios is an open development platform and it's inevitable that there will be similarities between scripts, series ideas and video content.
 You should not report mere similarities.

 If you believe that a project on Amazon Studios has copied your work from outside of Amazon Studios in a way that constitutes copyright infringement, please contact Amazon Studio's copyright agent as specified in the Conditions of Use.